libingyao/mcatCS/README.md

   - cfitsio 3.3
   - Healpix_3.20
   - protobuf_2.6.1
 All of these dependencies can be found in main directory.

-Guideline

-After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp The function of 'Tree to Protobuf' is used to build index file.
-After generated the index files, you can run the program in /mcatCS/Min-conflict Data Layout Strategy
+Suppose you already have catalogs in various band in your computers.
+After install all these software, you can run the program in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.
+The function of 'Tree to Protobuf' is used to build index file.
+After generated the index files, you can run the program in /mcatCS/Min-conflict Data Layout Strategy/min-conflict data layout.cpp to lay out the index files.

-'Protobuf to Tree' is used to query
+Query examples

+After these step, you can cross-match and query certain celestial object data from the catalogs using the function in /mcatCS/Grouped Spatial Index File Generation/src/GSIF_main.cpp.

+Input the coordinates: 43.5923, -89.9253
+Then, you will get all the celestial coordinate information and the celestial line number in their original catalog that matched with the coordinates of the input.